-From when Labor Day is celebrated to why you can't wear white after Labor Day, uncover the fun and informative history of Labor Day.
+From when it is celebrated to why you (supposedly) can’t wear white after the first Monday in September, uncover the fun and informative history of Labor Day.

 Q: Why do we celebrate Labor Day?